maybites/NodeOSC/README.md

 # NodeOSC 2.0.2
 OSC support for nodes and general usage.

 Please be aware: Version 2 is breaking NodeOsc settings from version 1.
-Pleas look at the wiki for more infos
+Please look at the wiki for more infos

 This add-on does not require any other add-on to work.